kejiahp/passlock/README.md

 - Secure password storage with encryption and decryption algorithms.
 - Random password generation.
 - Ability to search credentials by name and sort them by last updated date.
-- Masked display of passwords, with option to reveal in plain test on demand.
+- Masked display of passwords, with option to reveal in plain text on demand.

 ## Running the project locally